Skip to Content

 The digital invoice receipt process can be categorized into three steps: receipt, preparation and processing.

-Receipt: The invoices are automatically received via different input channels.
+The invoices are automatically received via different input channels.
+These are:

 1. EDI invoices